FAQ On Writing

 But like when and stuff?

-That being said, sure Janice: I get up at 6:30 Mon-Fri; maybe an hour or so later on the weekends.
-I either write first thing in the morning, last thing at night, or at some point in between.
-(I’m not being a dick.
+If I have other things going on, I either write first thing in the morning, last thing at night, or at some point in between.
+(I’m not trying to be evasive.
 That’s my real answer.)

 How long does a piece take?